isomerpages/moe-dunmansec/_our-contacts/Financial Assistance.md

 ### SCHOOL-BASED FINANCIAL ASSISTANCE SCHEME (FAS)

-Students who are not eligible for MOE FAS but require assistance, may approach the school General Office for further information and assistance.
+<p style="text-align: justify;">Students who are not eligible for MOE FAS but require assistance, may approach the school General Office for further information and assistance.</p>

-Completed forms with supporting documents can be submitted through the school to be processed.
-Applicants will then be informed by the school of the outcome.
+<p style="text-align: justify;">Completed forms with supporting documents can be submitted through the school to be processed.
+Applicants will then be informed by the school of the outcome.</p>